spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 [Ansible](https://www.ansible.com/) is an automation program.
 This "playbook" is a collection of tasks/scripts that will set up a [Matrix](https://matrix.org/) server for you, so you don't have to perform these tasks manually.

 We have written these automated tasks for you and all you need to do is execute them using the Ansible program.
+Note that running the playbook requires both `ansible-core` and `ansible`.

 You can install Ansible and this playbook code repository on your own computer and tell it to install Matrix services at the server living at `matrix.example.com`.
 We recommend installing Ansible on your own computer.